Skip to main content

 Should I pay off debt or build my emergency fund first?
 Both, but prioritize a $1,000 starter emergency fund before attacking debt aggressively.
 Without it, any unexpected expense goes on a credit card and puts you deeper in debt.
 After the starter fund, focus on high-interest debt (credit cards), then finish building the full emergency fund.

-Does my emergency fund count toward my net worth?
 Yes.
 Cash in a savings account is an asset.
 It counts in your net worth calculation.
 Use our Net Worth Calculator to see your full picture.

 One money insight per week.

-Calculator deep-dives, rate alerts, and strategies that actually work.
+Calculator deep-dives, rate alerts, and financial analysis written for real decisions.
 Unsubscribe anytime.

 1 email/week.
 No spam.
 Unsubscribe in one click.

 Stop estimating.
-Plug in your real numbers and see exactly where you stand.
-Free, instant, no signup.
+Plug in your numbers and get a precise answer in seconds.
+Free, no signup required.